How and where do you sell books in today's market?

 If a publisher is interested, what would a typical advance be, and how much should you expect to make in royalties?

 Advances vary widely depending on whether they are for a picture book, a novel, or a series – and according to whether or not the author has been previously published.
-Generally speaking, a first-time author can expect anywhere from $5,000 - $25,000 as an advance against royalties.
+Generally speaking, a first-time author can expect anywhere from $4,000 - $25,000 as an advance against royalties.
+But smaller publishing houses may pay less.
 The amount is usually paid out in two or three installments – the first part upon the signing of contracts, and the balance due upon acceptance of the final draft of the manuscript or sometimes upon publication.
 Royalties are standardized across the publishing industry at 10%, which can escalate to 12% for paperback sales or after a certain the book exceeds a certain sales threshold (if that has been negotiated into the contract).
 Advances are always booked against anticipated royalties, meaning that no further royalties are paid to an author until the advance has “earned out,” or the book’s net sales are greater than the amount of the advance.